Second or Subsequent Resident Visa

 From

-• Include your partner, and dependent children aged 24 and under, in your visa application - if you included them in your original residence application.
+• include your partner, and dependent children aged 24 and younger, in your application.

 Check if you are eligible to apply for this visa and what supporting documents and information you need to provide.